Layla-P/CodingClinic/content/workshops/c-sharp-ws-4.md

 A data type or type is a particular kind of data item, as defined by the values it can take, the programming language used, or the operations that can be performed on it.
 What does that mean exactly?
 ### Data type: "strings"
-Up until now we have been working with data type known as a *string*.
-It treats all of it's values as text.
+Up until now, we have been working with data type known as a *string*.
+It treats all of its values as text.
 A string looks like the following examples:

 ```csharp
 var someText = "This is a string of text";